-- The public recognises messages from CDEM as trustworthy accurate, relevant, timely and accessible and they have knowledge of the public alerting tools used to issue warnings and acts accordingly. - The Bay of Plenty Response Planning Framework is in place, the framework provides direction on what Response Plans are required at what level, and response planning is integrated across stakeholders. - Operational systems and processes are in place that ensure a consistent and efficient regional response including a Common Operating Picture for all stakeholders. - Debriefing and review processes are in place that ensure lessons are identified, resolutions implemented to ensure the Bay of Plenty CDEM Group is continuously improving.
+- The Bay of Plenty Response Planning Framework is in place, the framework provides direction on what Response Plans are required at what level, and response planning is integrated across stakeholders. - Operational systems and processes are in place that ensure a consistent and efficient regional response including a Common Operating Picture for all stakeholders. - Debriefing and review processes are in place that ensure lessons are identified, resolutions implemented to ensure the Bay of Plenty CDEM Group is continuously improving.